genomicsclass/leanpub/manuscript/interactions_and_contrasts.md

 ### Examining The Coefficients

 We can make the same plot as before, with arrows for each of the coefficients in the model.
-The orange arrow represents the difference between the push and pull samples for all groups.

 ```r